 Stonemasonry is a highly skilled craft that involves shaping rough pieces of natural stone.
 It is often used to repair older stone buildings, creating stunning architectural features including walls, archways, fireplaces, fire surrounds etc.

-Our expert stonemasons can work with architects’ drawings or your specifications.
+Our expert stonemasons can work with architects’ drawings or your specifications, completing a variety of services for stonework in the Cotswolds.
 Contact us today for a free quote.